 Chapter 12 of the application should describe the preparations that have been made to ensure that any emergencies that may arise at the plant, during its lifetime, will be dealt with safely and effectively.
-The information provided should show that requirements in subsection 24(4) of the NSCA, and paragraph 5(i) of the Class I Nuclear Facilities Regulations have been met, and that arrangements at the plant will meet the expectations contained in G-225, Emergency Planning at Class I Nuclear Facilities and Uranium Mines and Mills, and RD-353, Testing the Implementation of Emergency Measures.
+The information provided should show that requirements in subsection 24(4) of the NSCA, and paragraph 5(i) of the Class I Nuclear Facilities Regulations have been met, and that arrangements at the plant will meet the expectations contained in REGDOC-2.10.1, Nuclear Emergency Preparedness and Response (Version 2).